Andrew Henderson

 • A copy of your appointment’s confirmation letter.

-(iii) In the case of the spouse of an OCI Cardholder – A copy of the present valid Passport of the spouse and copy of the OCI Card of the spouse and copies of the documents upon which the OCI Card was issued to the spouse
+(iii) In the case of the spouse of an OCI Cardholder – a copy of the present valid Passport of the spouse and copy of the OCI card of the spouse and copies of the documents upon which the Overseas Citizen of India card was issued to the spouse.

 Each applicant should bear in mind that immigration officials might ask for further documentation.
 However, it’s still on a case-to-case basis, and it depends upon the category under which they’re applying for their OCI.

-How to Apply for Overseas Citizen of India
+How to Apply for Overseas Citizenship of India

-Each applicant needs to pay $275 if they’re submitting their application outside of India.
-Then it’s INR 15,000 or approximately $202 for those applications submitted inside of India.
+Each applicant needs to pay $275 if they’re submitting from outside India.
+Then it’s INR 15,000 or approximately $202 for those applications submitted within India.

 Almost all applications are processed similarly.
 However, there are different documents that you will need to show depending on the application route that you will be going through.